 - Obtain as much information from the caller as you can and try and keep them on the line.
 For example, pretend it’s a bad line and ask the caller to speak up.

-- On page 5 of the telephone directory there is a form for you to complete as you talk to try and obtain useful information – if you can’t get to the form, try and remember the message and ask the following about the bomb threat – Where is it?
+- Try to note down useful information such as the gender of the caller, their accent, any noise in the background, the start and end times of the call.
+Try to remember as much of the message as possible and ask the following about the bomb threat – Where is it?
 What time will it go off?
 What does it look like?
 What kind of bomb is it?
 Who are you and why are you doing this?

 - Once you’ve got information about the time and place, try to get as much detail about the caller as you can.

 3. Contingency Planning and Business Continuity

 There are plans in place to deal with all kinds of events, not just terrorist attacks but incidents such as floods and fires of varying seriousness.
 The main objective of these contingency plans is to ensure safety and security.
 Rehearsals for MPs, for example what to do in the event of a chemical attack in the Commons Chamber, take place every so often and you should encourage your MP to attend!